Marginalising over Stationary Kernels with Bayesian Quadrature: OUR METHOD: MASKERADE

 Mixture means are drawn from a normal distribution with zero mean and standard deviation $F_s / 5$ so that negligible mass lies above the Nyquist frequency $F_s$ of the data.
 Recall that the Nyquist frequency is the highest frequency directly identifiable from a data set.\footnote{For unevenly-spaced data we choose $F_s$ as the Nyquist frequency of a fictitious dataset with sampling frequency equal to the inverted average distance between datapoints.}

 Mixture scales can be seen as approximate inverse lengthscales of the kernel.
-Accordingly their log-normal prior is set such that most of its mass lies between the inverse of the maximum distance between data points and the Nyquist frequency with a mean of $\log(1 / |D_x|)$ and a scale of $\log(\sqrt{2})$ (where $|D_x|$ is the size of the data window).
+Accordingly their log-normal prior is set such that most of its mass lies between the inverse of the maximum distance between data points and the Nyquist frequency -- so that $\log(1 / |D_x|)$ (where $|D_x|$ is the size of the data window) is 5 standard deviations below the mean (of the normal distribution in log-space), and $\log(F_s)$ is 5 standard deviations above.

 We stress that the prior outlined above is, in our view, the widest reasonable prior, and that performance is likely to be improved considerably by specifying narrower priors, if possible, especially for high dimensional datasets.